PascalBod/embedded-systems-for-ML/practice-sessions/01-HelloWorld-step1/README.md

-# Exercise 01 - step 1 - Hello World
+# Practice session 01 - step 1 - Hello World

-## Purpose of the exercise
+## Purpose of the practice session

 Display a message on the virtual serial link created over the USB connection.